wp-plugins/wp-auto-affiliate-links/readme.txt

 * Fixed a small bug caused by the latest update

 = 4.3 =
 * Added support for international chars ( european, russian, chinese, japanese, korean ).
-Thie has to be activated from plugin General settings page and the database should have the right charset, utf8_general_ci seems to be working well with this.
+This has to be activated from plugin General settings page and the database should have the right charset, utf8_general_ci seems to be working well with this.

 = 4.2.8 =
 * Removed some development code  from metabox